ConnectingApps/DncWireMockDemo/README.md

 </ItemGroup>
 ````

-### .NET 6
+### .NET 6 Support
 Since this version is in preview, there is limited support for .NET 6 .
 Coding for .NET 6 works differently. .NET 6 applications often do not have a Startup class.
 A program class is available but is often generated based on `Program.cs` without defining a `public class Program` .
 This class is internal so you need to make your internals visible to use it.
+A more detailed explanation can be found [here](https://stackoverflow.com/a/68987433).
 Example code can be found [here](https://github.com/ConnectingApps/DncWireMockDemo/tree/master/60).

 This is how you can make internals visisble.
 This is something to be added in your application csproj.

 ````xml
 <ItemGroup>